cyruzin/cpp-study/README.md

 ### Linux

-I think most of the distros comes with GCC pre installed.
+I think most of the distros comes with GCC/G++ pre installed.

 ### macOS